mattrussi/gitlab-com-runbooks/docs/jaeger/README.md

 We target a retention window of 7 days, and will adjust sample rate in accordance with our budget in order to achieve this window.

+Additionally, the collector service is backed by a Kubernetes Horizontal Pod Autoscaler (HPA), allowing it to respond to increased demand by increasing capacity.

 ## Availability

 Jaeger stores data on a best-effort basis.
 Data remains in memory in the